sheebans/ss-Gooru-FE/docs/player-events-flow.md

 ## When navigating to a non visited question from left navigation panel
 This is when the user click at any other non visited question at the navigation panel

-* A stop question event *should not be sent* for the current question
+* A stop question event should be sent for the current question
 * A start question event should be sent for the question the user is moving to
 * Question events are not sent if the user is not logged in

 ## When navigating back to a question visited from left navigation panel
 This is when the user click at any other visited question at the navigation panel

-* A stop question event *should not be sent* for the current question
+* A stop question event should be sent for the current question
 * A start question event should be sent for the question the user is moving
 * If the question was already started then the startedAt and resourceEventId are not modified, it keeps the original one
 * Question events are not sent if the user is not logged in